Bideford, Westward Ho! and Appledore Railway: Railway employees

-The company had around twenty-one staff, seven of whom served as gatemen at the level crossings (Clamp).
+The company had around 21 staff, seven of whom served as gatemen at the level crossings.

-In Irsha Street, Appledore, there was in 1965 a public house called 'The Rising Sun' and beforehand it had been the residence of Mr. H R Moody, the station master at Appledore.
+In Irsha Street, Appledore, there was in 1965 a public house called The Rising Sun and beforehand it had been the residence of Mr. H. R. Moody, the station master at Appledore.
 Mr. Dicker, who lived in Bideford in 1968, was one of the company workmen, based at the locomotive sheds at Bideford.
-Mr. Henry Sowden was the railway company manager in 1917; he had been the Superintendent from 1910–1914.
+Mr. Henry Sowden was the railway company manager in 1917; he had been the superintendent from 1910 to 1914.

 The train drivers were Mr. F. Palmer, Mr. Shephard and Mr. Hawkins.
 The latter two were retired Southern Railway Express engine drivers.
 One of the firemen was a Mr. Harris, who was also an engineer.
 Other firemen were Alfie Curtis and Mr. F. Bucker.
 Mr. Spry worked the Westward Ho! signal box.
 Mr. Blackmore was in charge of Chanter's Lane Halt and the signal box at The Causeway was worked by Mr. Furzy.
 Mr. MacLaughlan was the station master at Westward Ho!, the busiest station on the line.
-Track Men were Jack Shears, who lived in Northam and Ned Kelly.
-Salaries and wages were high because of the need for Gatekeepers, etc., coming to £256 4s 0d for a six months period in 1906.
+Track men were Jack Shears, who lived in Northam and Ned Kelly.
+Salaries and wages were high because of the need for gatekeepers, etc., coming to £256 4s 0d for a six months period in 1906.